 Skin Cancer Facts

-- Unlike many other common cancers, melanoma occurs in both younger and older people.
-Rates continue to increase with age and are highest among those in their 80's, but melanoma is not uncommon even among those younger than 30.
-In fact, it is one of the more common cancers in young adults (especially young women).
+- The risk of melanoma increases with age – the average age at the time it is found is 62.
+But melanoma is not uncommon even among those younger than 30.
+In fact, it is one of the most common cancers in young adults (especially young women).

 - Melanoma is more than 20 times more common in whites than in African Americans.

 - Squamous cell carcinoma (SCC) is the second most common form of skin cancer.
-An estimated 700,000 cases are diagnosed each year in the US, resulting in approximately 2,500 deaths.
+An estimated 700,000 cases are diagnosed each year in the U.S.

 - Actinic keratosis is the most common precancer; it affects more than 58 million Americans.

-- Between 40 and 50 percent of Americans who live to age 65 will have either skin cancer at least once.
+- Between 40 and 50 percent of Americans who live to age 65 will develop skin cancer, either basal cell or squamous cell, at least once.

 - Who survives skin cancer?
-The 5-year survival rate for patients, whose melanoma is detected early, before the tumor has penetrated the skin, is about 97%.
-The 5-year survival rate falls to 15% for those with advanced disease.
+The 5-year survival rate for patients, whose melanoma is detected early, before the tumor has penetrated the skin, is about 97 percent.
+The 5-year survival rate falls to 15-20 percent for those with advanced disease.

 Source: The American Cancer Society, Skin Cancer Facts.